flutter-school/yo-flutter/README.md

 If you have trouble setting up flutter, ask for support

-You've finished this lessen if you see
+You've finished this lessen if you see the congratulations screen on your phone.

 ## Lesson 2